s-albert/comment-ts/README.md

 * [TypeDoc](http://typedoc.org/guides/installation/)
 A documentation generator for TypeScript projects.

+## Generate constructor with destructuring params
+Useful refactoring pattern for immutable model classes: A constructor is generated with destructuring params of all readonly fields.

 ## The original codebase is from Document This.
 Thanks to the contributors!